 Our integrated solution supports you in executing and documenting standards-compliant design and process FMEAs.
 The goal of the design FMEA is to detect possible weak points in the product design and to reduce their risks even before the new product is released for production.
 For a new product, the process FMEA particularly considers all value-added process steps of the planned production, assembly and logistics processes.

 These analyses provide a risk assessment of the identified possible faults.
 Primarily, however, they provide appropriate actions that, when implemented, can effectively minimize the identified risks in the development and manufacture of the product.
-Naturally the structured process model for the FMEA method applies here as well, a model that was developed in the German Association of the Automobile Industry (VDA) and that has established itself across industry boundaries.
+For example, when creating an FMEA in the Babtec software, you apply the systematic and structured 7-step procedure recommended by the two major automobile associations AIAG and VDA, which has also become established in other industries.

 Actions for detecting faults and avoiding the causes of the faults can be tracked in the FMEA module as well as in BabtecQ’s central Action Management.
 Benefit as well from the option to create control plans or production control plans directly based on a process FMEA.
 By linking FMEAs, control plans and even inspection plans for the operative inspection processes, the change management integrated into the software conveniently supports you when making necessary adjustments to these documents, without time-consuming synchronization of the data.
 By means of the integrated software solution, you can also easily return faults that were found in complaints back to the FMEA and take these into account in the future during ongoing development and risk optimization.